s-sanskar/s-sanskar.github.io/_posts/CTFs/UofTCTF 2025.md

 -----END PUBLIC KEY-----
 ```

-I was not able to the RSA key confusion attack, so after searching around for few hours, I attempted to see if I could retrieve private key.
+I was not able to perform the RSA key confusion attack, so after searching around for a few hours, I attempted to see if I could retrieve the private key.

 I was able to generate the private key via this tool:
 https://github.com/RsaCtfTool/RsaCtfTool/tree/master